Individualized Treatment Allocation in Sequential Network Games: Introduction

+To assess the performance of our proposal, we perform extensive numerical studies.
+In a small network setting where we can feasibly find a globally optimal policy by brute force, our simulations demonstrate that our greedy algorithm closely replicates a global optimum obtained by grid search.
 We augment these numerical studies with an empirical application that illustrates the implementation and welfare performance of our method.
 Specifically, we apply our procedure to Indian microfinance data that has been previously analyzed by \citet{banerjee2013diffusion}.
 The data contains information about households in a number of villages, their relation to other households in their village, and whether they chose to purchase a microfinance product.
 For each village in the sample, we estimate the structural parameters of an assumed utility function using the method outlined in \citet{snijders2002markov}.
-Plugging in the parameter estimates, we obtain an individualized treatment allocation rule using our greedy algorithm.
-We compare the village welfare attained by our greedy algorithm with the welfare achieved by an NGO called Bharatha Swamukti Samsthe (BSS).
-For all $43$ villages in the sample, our method is associated with a higher welfare-level, with the magnitude of improvement varying from $9.82\%$ to $137.46\%$ (average improvement is $40.69\%$).
-The magnitude of the welfare gain is remarkable and demonstrates the benefits of individualized targeting under interference.
+Plugging in the parameter estimates, we obtain an individualized treatment allocation rule using our algorithm.
+We compare the village welfare attained by our proposed algorithm with the welfare achieved by the centrality-based allocation performed by an NGO called Bharatha Swamukti Samsthe (BSS).
+As new empirical findings to the literature, the welfare comparisons show that targeting central units in a network as done by NGO is suboptimal, implying that in addition to the network structure, the magnitudes of strategic interactions and treatment spillovers are important factors to consider when designing the treatment allocation.
+For all $43$ villages in the sample, our method is associated with a higher welfare-level, with the magnitude of improvement varying from $9.82\%$ to $137.46\%$ (average improvement is $40.69\%$) of the welfare levels attained by the NGO's allocations.
+The magnitude of the welfare gain is substantial and demonstrates the benefits of individualized targeting under interference.

-The remainder of this paper is organized as follows.
-We first review the relevant literature in the remainder of this section.
-Section \ref{sectionmodel} details the sequential decision process and the stationary distribution of the outcome variable.
-Section \ref{sectionall} contains theoretical results relating to the implementation of a variational approximation and to the maximization of the variationally approximated outcome.
-Simulation results are shown in Section \ref{sectionsimul}.
-We apply our proposed method to the Indian microfinance data, which is studied by \citet{banerjee2013diffusion}, and demonstrate its performance in Section \ref{sectionappli}.
-Section \ref{sectionconclusion} concludes.
-All proofs and derivations are shown in Appendix \ref{appendixA} to \ref{appendixC}.